A Piece of Toast

 We reserve the right to remove any previous posts without notice or explanation.
 We love hearing from readers and read each and every one of the comments we get.
 However, any comments which are deemed inappropriate or negative – including general spam, offensive comments or rude language, self-promotional spam, or other items unrelated to the post – will be deleted without notice or explanation.

+We are committed to keeping your information safe!
+Your privacy is very important to us.
+While our site does gather some data from everyone who visits, none of this information is shared with outside parties.
 Any of the personal information collected at the time of a giveaway by A PIECE of TOAST (name, email address, mailing address, etc.) will never be sold or disclosed to anyone!

 …As always, thank you all so much for reading our blog.
 Your continued support means the world to us!